swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-Using a version control system makes it easy to see what changed when and who made the change.
+Version control systems keep track of what has changed in a file, and when and who made the change.These changes are often synchronized to a central server so that many users can track the same set of files.

 Version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.
-This is invaluable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project), and for reviewers, editors, and others who want to convince themselves of the conclusions in your published research.
+This is valuable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project), and for reviewers, editors, and others who want to convince themselves of the conclusions in your published research.
 It also helps your future self come back to a project after a long field season